Should I choose consumer proposal or bankruptcy?

 Choosing Bankruptcy

-“Bankruptcy is sometimes seen as an opportunity to start over with a clean slate.
-But it isn’t as simple as that,” says Jeff Schwartz, executive director of Consolidated Credit Canada.
+“Bankruptcy is sometimes seen as an opportunity to start over with a clean slate, but it isn’t as simple as that,” says Jeff Schwartz, executive director of Consolidated Credit Canada.
 “It’s a drastic financial move that will impact your finances for years into the future.
 Because of this, bankruptcy really should only be an option of last resort.”

-It’s important to know that not all debts can be included in a bankruptcy.
+It’s also important to know that not all debts can be included in a bankruptcy.
 These debts are secured debts, car loans, mortgages, or student debts (with some conditions).
 Also, things like alimony and child support cannot be included in the sum.

 What is a Consumer Proposal?